 Interview with Gerrit Grunwald

-Gerrit Grunwald a JavaOne rockstar and Java Champion will be a speaker on this years pilot issue of the JPrime Conference in Sofia, Bulgaria.
+Gerrit Grunwald a JavaOne rockstar and Java Champion is again with us at JPrime Conference in Sofia,!!
 We have the pleasure to make a short interview with him.

 This pandemic was awful in many aspects.
 One small aspect of it is that travelling was so restricted, that all offline conferences were stopped, and the world moved to online.
 Did you easily switch to online presentations?
 What is better?
 How does it feel to be back to in person events?

 Switching to online was not a big difference to me, I did that already before the pandemic.
 But I will be honest with you, I’m not a big fan of it.
 You really miss the connection with the people.
 So in-person events are still my favourite and I avoid online events whenever I can :)One of your talks is Java for Desktop is still not dead.
 Did this somehow change nowadays?

 I know that there are lots of desktop apps out there which are based on Java and I think this won’t change in the near future.
 Java is big in the industry and it comes with thousands of free libraries.
 It’s simply very convenient to make use of this ecosystem.
 And for big companies it’s easy to find Java developers.You are also a big expert in IoT.
 What are the newest revolutions in it and where is Java there?